MolSSI-Education/cpp_programming/01-12-homework4.md

 ## Testing
 1. Write tests for the rest of your code.
     - Write unit tests for your functions.
 You may need to divide this work between two people.
 For your tests, you can start by moving `assert` statements we wrote in class.
 Remember that unit tests for a function should not rely on any other function.
-Use `pytest.mark.parametrize` for at least two of your tests.
+Each person should use `pytest.mark.parametrize` for at one of your tests.
 You should divide this between group members.
-Aim for a code coverage of at least 80%.
     - Write a test which verifies that `calculate_total_pair_energy` calculates the correct value for a file from NIST.
 What kind of test (unit, integration, regression) is this?